AfriCodeWizard/MYNZAGRIC/NETLIFY_IDENTITY_SETUP.md

 - Verify the Site URL in Netlify Identity settings is set to `https://mynzagric.com`
 - Make sure the Identity widget script is loaded on your main site pages
 - Check browser console for errors

+### GitHub OAuth completes but doesn't log in / Stuck at admin page

+If GitHub OAuth goes through but you're stuck at `https://mynzagric.com/admin#/`:

+1. **Verify Site URL in Netlify Identity:**
+   - Go to Netlify dashboard → Your site → Identity → Settings and usage
+   - Scroll to **"Site URL"**
+   - Make sure it's set to: `https://mynzagric.com` (your Vercel domain, not the Netlify domain)
+   - Click **"Save"**

+2. **Check OAuth Callback URL:**
+   - In Netlify Identity → Settings → External providers → GitHub
+   - Verify the callback URL is: `https://mynzagric.com/admin/`
+   - If it shows a Netlify domain, update it to your Vercel domain

+3. **Clear browser cache and cookies:**
+   - Clear cookies for `mynzagric.com`
+   - Try in an incognito/private window

+4. **Verify Identity widget initialization:**
+   - The `public/admin/index.html` file should have proper OAuth callback handling
+   - Check browser console (F12) for any JavaScript errors

+5. **Check if email login is visible:**
+   - If you only see GitHub login, email/password might be disabled
+   - Go to Netlify Identity → Settings → Registration preferences
+   - Make sure email/password authentication is enabled
+   - If using "Invite only", make sure you've invited your email address

 ### "Repository not found" or permission errors